scloud19/SECipedia/Linux/Linux Basics/linux_devices.md

 udev system
   Enbables user-space programs the ability to automatically configure and use new devices.

+  udevd
+    User space daemon

+    The kernel can send notifications to udevd upon detecting a new device on the system

+devtmpfs
+  Developed in response to some of udev's shortcomings

+  Here, the kernel creates device files as necessary, but it also notifies udevd that a new device is available.
+    Upon receiving this signal, udevd doesn't create the device files, but it does perform the device initialization and process notification.

+  creates sym

 device files (aka device nodes)
   Are the files that represent devices